-The District understand that as students are returned to the classroom after an absence, they will need to be reengaged.
+The District understand that as students are returned to the classroom after an absence (especially for those students who have not recently taken part in or attended in-person learning), they will need to be reengaged.
 As such, the District will conduct assessments and use available data to ensure that students are appropriately transitioned back into the schools.
+Each school will assess students through methods such as universal screenings, evaluations, parent and student interviews/discussions, observations, and other data collection practices to individualize student programming.
+If necessary, a PPT meeting may be held for students with special needs.
 The District may modify the content of instruction upon return to in-person instruction as it may deem appropriate, including the review of prior content and differentiation of instruction.
 In addition, the District remains committed to SRBI and providing appropriate supports.

 The District understands that the time away from school may also present social and emotional challenges.
 In addition to its programs of counseling, the District reiterates its commitment to its policies to address particularized needs and challenges, especially for those most impacted by the pandemic.
 Without limiting the scope of this commitment, the District understands its obligations to address (and report) possible abuse and neglect, in accordance with its policies and state law.
-These programs and obligations will remain in place whether the schools are providing in-person instruction, a blended program, or distance learning.
+These trainings, programs and obligations will remain in place whether the schools are providing in-person instruction, a blended program, or distance learning.